Driving in Ireland: 20 Must-Read Tips Before Renting a Car in Ireland

 However, it is advisable to review the policy details and consider additional coverage options, such as Collision Damage Waiver (CDW) or Excess Insurance, to protect yourself against potential liabilities and reduce financial risk in case of an accident or damage to the rental car.

-Some car rentals have it included, like NewWay Car Rental, my favorite company to rent the car in Ireland.
+Some car rentals include it, such as NewWay Car Rental, my favorite company for renting a car in Ireland.
 Their prices have absolutely everything included (except for the keys) so you don’t have to worry about anything else.

 However, if you are from the US and your credit card company provides car insurance, you may want to check out other options on Discover cars, where the insurance is optional.
 This way you may be able to find much better deals of course.